BUI Investigations by Officers with FWC

 FWC Officer Damon Pulaski is particularly experienced with BUI cases having served with the FWC since 2005 and completed the NASBLA BUI Training Course.
 Officer Pulaski is also certified as the agency inspector for several of the Intoxilyzer 8000 breath test instruments maintained by FWC.

 After completing a safety, equipment and fishery inspection, Officer Damon Pulaski reported that the client admitted to consuming “10 beers.”
 During the BUI investigation, the officer administered a series of seated battery exercises after taking our client from the boat ramp area to his patrol vessel that was docked nearby.

 As a result of the investigation, the officer arrested our client for BUI.
-Although the client blew a .091 and .091 on the Intoxilyzer 8000 at the Land’O’Lakes jail several hours later (which was slightly above the legal limit), the prosecutor did not seek to admit the breath test results at trial.
+Although the client blew a .091 and .091 on the Intoxilyzer 8000 at the Land’O’Lakes jail several hours later (which was slightly above the legal limit).

 Attorney for BUI Arrests by FWC in Florida